rajibmitra/subDomain/README.md

    Examples:

-   Fetch subdomains for xyz.com and print them in the console: subdomains -u xyz.com
+   Fetch subdomains for xyz.com and print them in the console:
+   ./subdomains -u xyz.com

-   Fetch subdomains for xyz.com and write them to subdomains.txt: subdomains -u xyz.com -o txt
+   Fetch subdomains for xyz.com and write them to subdomains.txt:
+   ./subdomains -u xyz.com -o txt

    **Contributing**